Registered Member MBACP (Accred)

 Training, qualifications & experience

-I am a BACP accredited counsellor (Diploma in Therapeutic Counselling) working with adults and teenagers .
-I have been counselling in the Thames Valley since 2006 through a number of local organizations including Space Counselling Services (Slough), which provides counselling to adults; Youthline (Bracknell), which offers counselling and support to young people and their families and CRI (Slough), which supports and provides counselling to adults suffering with drug or alcohol addiction.
+I am an experienced BACP accredited therapist (Diploma in Therapeutic Counselling) working with adults and teenagers .
+I have been counselling in the Thames Valley since 2006 through a number of local organisations, providing counselling/therapy to adults and young people (16+).

-I also run a private practice where I can offer short-term and long-term counselling; being bilingual, I can provide counselling in French as well as in English.
+I currently run a private practice where I can offer individual face to face or online short-term and long-term therapy; being bilingual, I can provide therapy in French as well as in English.
+I also have an interest in facilitating therapeutic groups and in using art/play to encourage self-expression.

-My experience has been with people who suffer from a wide range of difficulties such as anxiety, stress, depression, managing anger, family issues, parenting, divorce, low-self-esteem, adoption, bullying, relationship issues, loneliness, illness, learning difficulties, bereavement, general dissatisfaction with life, self-harm, work and cultural issues .
+My experience has been with people from various backgrounds, who suffer from a wide range of difficulties such as anxiety, stress, depression, bereavement, low self-esteem, relationship issues, living with long term illness and/or mental health conditions, general dissatisfaction with life, work and cultural issues, expressing anger, adoption issues, transitioning into retirement, abortion, family conflicts, parenting, divorce, bullying, loneliness, learning difficulties, self-harm, fertility issues…

 As an accredited member of the BACP (British Association for Counselling and Psychotherapy), I am bound by its ethical framework and professional standards.
-As a professional practice, my counselling work is supervised by a clinical supervisor and I attend regular professional courses and workshops to continually enhance my practice.
+As a professional practice, my work is supervised by a clinical supervisor and I attend regular professional courses, workshops and group supervision to continually support and enhance my practice.

 Accredited register membership